 Depending on one’s inclinations, the biggest attraction might be the so-called Dendera light bulbs.
 These are controversial panels in which figures appear to be holding giant ‘light bulbs,’ complete with ‘filaments’ (snake forms) and ‘cords.’
 So, these guys had electricity?
 Hold on.
-Archaeologists counter that the ‘bulbs’ represent the creation of the universe emerging from lotus flowers, which are symbols of death and rebirth, the ‘cords’ are their stems and the snake, another symbol of rebirth.
+Archaeologists counter that the ‘bulbs’ represent the creation of the universe emerging from lotus flowers, which are symbols of death and rebirth, the ‘cords’ are their stems and the snake, another symbol of resurrection and creation.
+The choice, it seems, is between symbolism and realism.
 These depictions are found in two places, in the main temple area and in an underground crypt.
 They don’t appear anywhere else in Egyptian art.

 Rite of Passage

 I don’t mean to titillate but many women touch it in the hopes of becoming pregnant.
 Near the Dendera light bulbs is a relief of a snake that symbolizes fertility, procreation, creation, resurrection.
 And like the ‘light bulb’ image, it too emerges from a lotus plant.
 The figure is well worn from countless touches over the years, not necessarily only by ladies who want children.